 At the beginning of Year 1, medical students are assigned an academic advisor.
 The Office of Admissions and Student Advancement are responsible for making these assignments.
 Students may switch advisors if they choose after the first semester.
 The necessary paperwork is available in the Office of Admissions and Student Advancement.
 The faculty advisors provide medical students with academic guidance during the first two years of medical school.
 An important job for the advisors is to ensure that their advisees are devoting enough time to their studies, and that each student is involved with a study-group of his or her peers.
 Students in good academic standing are required to meet with their advisor on a monthly basis or more if needed by the student.
-Students on academic probation are required to meet at least twice a month with their advisor.
-At the end of every semester the advisors will submit a log of their meetings to the Assistant Dean of Students
+Students on academic probation should meet more often with their advisor - the recommendation is twice a month.
+It is the student's responsibility to schedule these meetings.